 The current electronic visas are valid for two years and multiple entries, though you can’t stay more than 90 days per visit.

-This is part of Brazil’s new president (who is conservative) hoping to boost the country’s tourism sector, which has been lagging for years.
-He came into power on January 1, and this is part of his plan for the first 100 days in office, so hopefully it will be implemented by early April at the latest.
+This comes ahead of Brazil’s new (conservative) president meeting with Trump for the first time today, as he’s visiting Washington.
+He’s hoping to boost the country’s tourism sector, which has been lagging for years.
+He came into power on January 1, and this is part of his plan for the first 100 days in office.

 Brazil’s new president also wants to get closer to the US otherwise.
 As the tourism minister explained: